timosalm/going-serverless-workshop/workshop/workshop/content/exercises/graalvm-intro.md

 GraalVM offers **three runtime modes**:
 - JVM runtime mode
-- Native Image
+- Native image
 - Java on Truffle for those none JVM languages

 ![](../images/graalvm.png)

-##### Tradeoffs between JVM and Native Images
+##### Tradeoffs between JVM and native images
-**Native Images** are able to **improve both, the startup time and resource consumption** for your applications deployed on a serverless runtime, but you have to keep in mind that there are some trade-offs compared to the JVM.
+**Native images** are able to **improve both, the startup time and resource consumption** for your applications deployed on a serverless runtime, but you have to keep in mind that there are some trade-offs compared to the JVM.

 They **offer lower throughput and higher latency** because they can’t optimize hot paths during runtime as much as the JVM can.
 The **compilation takes much longer and consumes more resources**, which is bad for developer productivity.
 Finally, the **platform is also less mature**, but it evolves and improves quickly.
-The Native Image plugin is available as an Early Adopter technology in GraalVM Enterprise and can be used in production, supported by Oracle as part of a paid GraalVM Enterprise subscription.
+The native image plugin is available as an Early Adopter technology in GraalVM Enterprise and can be used in production, supported by Oracle as part of a paid GraalVM Enterprise subscription.
 However, it is not covered by Oracle’s standard warranty.

-Additionally, VMware Tanzu offers Enterprise Support for Spring Boot Native Applications compiled with the BellSoft Liberica Native Image Kit which is based on GraalVM Open Source.
+Additionally, VMware Tanzu offers Enterprise Support for Spring Boot Native Applications compiled with the BellSoft Liberica native image Kit which is based on GraalVM Open Source.

 ![](../images/graalvm-tradeoffs.png)
 ##### Key differences between JVM and GraalVM native image platform